open-eid/allkirjastamisteenus/Technical-description.md

 ### Converting container to and from hashcode form

 Digital Signature Gateway service handles containers in hashcode form.
 Integrating service needs to be able to manipulate the container content by adding and removing files in it.
-ASICE/BDOC container is
+ASICE container is
 ZIP container, it can be manipulated with standard ZIP libraries.
 However, special care must be taken on some aspects of the container [described here.](https://github.com/open-eid/SiGa/wiki/Hashcode-container-form)

 ### Integration with signature creation devices